-The only purely electronic 'recorders' as such are made by Innovations Fm7 and Suzuki.
+Until recently, the only purely electronic 'recorders' as such were made by Innovations Fm7 and Suzuki.
 Fm7's MIDIWIND MW-1 is described as a recorder paradigm instrument designed specifically for the elementary education market.
 The controller is sized to work well with both children and adult-sized hands.
 The unit is slaved to a sound module (called the "Player Station") which provides built-in sounds MIDI output.
 The Player Station can accept up to four MIDIWIND controllers simultaneously and is designed to be used in a classroom music lab.
 The Suzuki SRW-100 Recorder Wind Controller is an electronic input device for use with MIDI instruments.
 It uses standard recorder fingerings, is equipped with pressure sensitive finger holes, and requires traditional breath control.

 Other Electronic Wind Instruments (EWI) are made by Akai, Casio, SSSounds, and Yamaha, amongst others.
 They are all breath-controlled and variously equipped with pressure sensitive finger holes, keys or pads.
 They can be programmed to produce the sound of almost any instrument, including the recorder.
 They are capable of glissando, portamento, chords, "timbre attack" (a type of chorusing) and other effects.
 Some can be programmed to play with the fingerings of a variety of acoustic instruments.
 The first EWI was the so-called 'Steinerphone' developed from the Electronic Valve Instrument (EVI or electronic trumpet) prototyped by Nyle Steiner (Black 1997, Cole 1999).
 Steiner later sold his prototypes to Akai who continued their development.
 Other early EWIs include Computone Inc.'s Lyricon (1972) and its derivatives, culminating in the Yamaha wind synthesisers.